kaicheng001/CG-NeRF2Mesh/README.md

-# My Final CG Assignment
+# Computer Graphics Final Project
 This is the project page for my computer graphics final assignment.

 ## Acknowledgments